JinnbeamHH/JinnbeamHH/README.md

 # 🚀 Welcome to My GitHub Portfolio

-Hi, I'm **Benjamin** – a Fullstack Web and Software Developer with a focus on Typescript + Node.js + React for Frontend and Java Spring Boot for Backend and MongoDB as main Option No-SQL Database .
+Hi, I'm **Benjamin** – a Fullstack Web and Software Developer with a focus on TypeScript, Java, and Data Engineering.

-I'm passionate about building scalable systems, exploring data pipelines Stats and Web Related IT things, and constantly learning.
-This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both software and data engineering.
-Feel free to dive in, explore, and reuse anything useful!
+I'm passionate about building usable Websites, Applications, and Data Solutions to constantly learn and evolve with it.

+This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both Software and Webdevelopement.
+Feel free to dive in.

 The Projects are mostly made for practical education and for personal usage.